peterjoh/ScriptBlock/README.md

 # ScriptBlock
-A simple PowerShell script for downloading and blocking large ranges of IP adresses in the Windows Firewall
+A simple PowerShell script for downloading and blocking large ranges of IP adresses in the Windows Firewall.
+Run with Admin priviligies.